MicrosoftDocs/entra-docs/docs/identity/monitoring-health/howto-use-health-scenario-alerts.md

 1. Use the following guidance to [configure email notifications for alerts](/graph/api/healthmonitoring-alertconfiguration-update?view=graph-rest-beta&preserve-view=true) using the API.
     - Enter the `Object ID` as the `groupId`.

-## Gather data
+## Gather data / FLOW

 You typically need to investigate the following data sets:

+- Impact summary from the alerts API
+    - Review the impact of the alert
 - Signal details from the API
-- Impact summary from the alerts API
+    - Inspect the data stream/signal that caused the alert
 - Sign-in logs
 - Scenario-specific resources
+    - Based on ...

 ### View the signal and impact summary